stripe/stripe-dotnet/readme.md

 	// set this property if using a customer myCharge.CustomerId = *customerId*;

 	// if using a customer, you may also set this property to charge
-	// a card other than the customer's default card (in this case,
+	// a card other than the customer's default card myCharge.Card = *cardId*;
-	// cardId must be the id of a card stored on customer customerId). myCharge.Card = *cardId*;

 	// set this if you have your own application fees (you must have your application configured first within Stripe)